 I can personally vouch that Flash was indeed a professional and popular tool used by myself and other multi-media professionals.
 I used Adobe Animate for both commercial projects and personal projects.
 I created viral mini-games, desktop applications, and rich media for the web.
 I also used Adobe to create an E-learning game as my final year major back in 2007.

-You read more on the E-learning story here, on my design blogOpens in a new tab..
+You read more on the E-learning story here, on my design blog.

 Despite Adobe Animate and its dodgy history of being integral with Flash Player, Adobe Animate is still used professionally as either a standalone project, for educational purposes, or to create HTML5 games.
 You can check this post here on where you can distribute HTML5 games if interested.